amritpal200/Synthesis-Project-1/README.md

 ## Project Structure
 This project is divided into three folders, each containing different kinds of files.

 - **data** folder is used to save the files of data and preprocessed data.
+It contains a small dataset `sitges_access.csv` for demo purposes.
 - **models** folder is used to save the models developed to solve the challenge, apart from other models used to create embeddings on specific features of the data.
 - **src** folder is used to save the code files used to preprocess the data, develop, and train the model.
 The files resulting from the execution of these scripts are saved in the prior folders.